HanSolo/Sugr-Mon/README.md

 "Do not disturb" mode or the phone is set to quite mode.
 This can be very useful over night, where you definitely want to receive a notification in case the blood glucose value is critical low.
 In this case the phone will play a special tone that is louder than normal and should wake you up when asleep.
+For the critical notification you could also define the volume that will be used for the notification, the default value is 0.5.
+If you would like to know what the critical alert sound sounds like, you can press the play button and it will play the sound.

 ### Main screen